Combinatorial Control Barrier Functions: Nested Boolean and p-choose-r Compositions of Safety Constraints: Introduction

 As safety has taken on greater importance, many works, such as~\cite{MR-MK-SH:16, XX:18,LW-ADA-ME:16}, have extended the QP formulation to integrate multiple CBFs simultaneously.
 While the optimization framework facilitates such integration, it also requires a verification on compatibility: even when each CBF admits a safeguarding control, there may not be one in conjunction.
 This issue has motivated studies on compatibility of multiple CBFs~\cite{XT-DVD:22} and methods for ensuring feasibility of controllers with multiple CBFs~\cite{JB-DP:23,HL-PR-DP:25}.
 In certain cases, such as parallel safe set boundaries or box constraints, compatibility can be guaranteed~\cite{MHC-EL-ADA:25, KHK-MD-MK:25}.
 Nevertheless, the majority of these works remains limited to simple conjunctive combinations of CBFs, whereas practical systems often require richer logical structures among safety constraints.

 Prior work on the composition of CBFs has largely focused on combining them into a single function and treating the result as a new CBF.
 For instance, the works~\cite{PG-JC-ME:17, LW-ADA-ME:16} perform AND/OR composition of CBFs through min/max functions and deal directly with the resulting nonsmooth barrier function.
 This formulation has been applied to marine vehicle applications~\cite{YY-CM-YP:25}.
 Since nonsmooth functions are difficult to handle in general, other works approximate them with smooth functions such as softmin/softmax~\cite{TGM-ADA:23, TGM:25,MB-DP:23}, enabling applications to quadrotors~\cite{MH-MJ-KA:25} and safe reinforcement learning~\cite{CW-XW-YD-LS-XG:25}.
 This approach has been later extended to handle hierarchical complex objectives~\cite{RL-ME:25}.
-Another line of work combine CBFs through signal temporal logic~\cite{LL-DVD:19, LL-DVD:19b}.
+Another line of work combines CBFs through signal temporal logic~\cite{LL-DVD:19,LL-DVD:19b}.
 More recently, matrix-valued CBFs~\cite{PO-YX-RMB-FJ-ADA:25-tac} have been proposed as a way to capture logical combinations.
 Despite this progress, the existing literature remains focused on Boolean (AND/OR) combinations of safety constraints.
-In contrast, here we consider the more general case of combinatorial compositions.
+In contrast, here we consider the more general case of combinatorial compositions, safety specifications that commonly arise in fault-tolerant and multi-agent systems (see, e.g., Fig.~\ref{fig:circle}).
 Our approach builds on the matrix CBF perspective of using multiple inequality constraints rather than a single one.
 We summarize our contributions next.